tarcisio-marinho/GonnaCry/README.md

 -------------

 # What's a Ransomware?
-Ransomware is a computer virus that prevent's people of using the computer either cryptographing the files or blocking de screen to the user.
+Ransomware is a computer virus that prevent's people of using the computer either cryptographing the files or blocking the screen to the user use.

 It forces the victim to pay a ransom in order to get the files/computer back.